 ►Registration for the 2019 conference is now open.
 Conference registration includes entry to workshops, showcases and exhibits, plenary speakers, a service project, and designated meals.
 Click here to register.

 |Youth Registration (under the age of 25 and in school full-time)

 |Corporate Social Responsibility Track on February 11 (corporate/business attendees)

 What is the Tennessee Conference on Volunteerism and Service-Learning?

 The ninth annual Tennessee Conference on Volunteerism and Service-Learning aims to increase service and volunteerism across Tennessee.
 The conference will encourage service leaders and participants to collaborate to address needs in Tennessee while utilizing service as a vehicle for education and change.
 We are challenging our participants to understand the impact of utilizing service as a vehicle for community change.

 Our main audiences for the conference are all service leaders across Tennessee, including but not limited to:

 - National Service Programs

-Volunteer Tennessee in partnership with the Tennessee Service-Learning Consortium (TN-SLC) will offer a Faculty Track at the 2019 Conference.
-The TN-SLC is a non-profit membership association of colleges and universities committed to promoting active citizenship as an aim of higher education.
+- Service-Learning Practitioners (P-16)- In partnership with the Tennessee Service-Learning Consortium (TN-SLC) the conference includes a Higher Education Faculty Track for college and university participants committed to promoting active citizenship as an aim of higher education.